 NOTE: If you are interested in enrolling your student at Pacific School, please complete the appropriate Interest Form.
 More information about our enrollment procedures is Here.

-Marcella Anderson ("Ms. A" or "Ms. Anderson") teaches fifth grade, and is assisted by Jennifer Konicke, classroom aide.
+Hannah Myers ("Ms. Myers") teaches fifth grade, and is assisted by Andrea Rabe ("Ms. Andrea"), classroom aide.
 The class meets from 8:30 a.m. to 3:10 p.m. except on Wednesdays, when students are dismissed at 1:10 p.m.
 Independent study students attend school on Mondays, Tuesdays, and Thursdays only, while five-day students attend Monday through Friday.
 After School Recreation is available Monday-Friday.

 Fifth Grade Curriculum

-History Using our the TCI curriculum, we will study US History starting with the indigenous cultures of the Americas and ending with the ratification of the US Constitution.
+History: Using the TCI curriculum, we will study US History starting with the indigenous cultures of the Americas and ending with the ratification of the US Constitution.
 Along the way, we will learn about explorers, settlers, colonies, slavery, democracy, revolution, migration, and the fifty states.

 Homework will be assigned Monday through Thursday and will be planned to involve one hour of study.
 Occasional projects or writing assignments may require weekend attention.
 Creative and academic endeavors will be offered, in which students may elect to invest more time according to their personal inclinations.

-I believe in a deep rooted family and school connection, and will be sending out newsletters frequently to keep you all updated on what we are exploring in the classroom.
-I always welcome you to reach out with any questions or concerns you may have throughout the school year, and encourage you to let me know if there is anything I may not already know about your student.
+The best way to reach me is email.
+I always welcome you to reach out with any questions or concerns you may have about your enrolled student*, and encourage you to let me know if there is anything I may not already know about your student.
 If you are interested in volunteering in the classroom, please let me know!

 "FoodLab is better than recess."

 - Fifth grader